 The weather in February in Gulmarg is similar to Utah’s weather in the USA.
 It has 2-3 day￼ storms every couple of weeks.
 In fine spells the snow just gets better and better, usually stabilising so we can ski steeper runs.
 If its snowing and/or bad weather we will use the gondola (if possible), skins and local taxis to ski the numerous amazing tree skiing runs.
 We’ll ski the Drang Valley, 10-15kms down through the small village of Drang where kids run out to great us and ride on the backs of our skis/boards.
 Then have lunch in Tangmarg before taxiing back up to Gulmarg.

-We stay at the 4 star Highland Park.
+We stay at the very comfortable Highland Park.
 A traditional hotel recently renovated very new modern clean bathrooms, hot showers, new linen, TVs, heaters, friendly staff and a short ski to the heli skiing base, or the gondola.
 Many cheaper hotels have smokey wood burning heaters in the rooms, limited hot water and terrible bathrooms.
 We have looked around at most of the hotels and Highland Park is by far the nicest in town and it has one of Gulmarg’s few bars.In Srinigar we stay at a traditional house boat.
 An amazing experience on its own and a great way to wind down before flying home.
 Srinigar is the capital of the Jammu and Kashmir regions and the largest city in the state.
 Its famous for its canals, houseboats and Mughal gardens.
 All the houseboats on the Dal Lake that we visit require a ‘Shikara’, or hand paddled water taxi, to get to and from them which is a great way to relax and see the lake sights.

 What to bring from home (optional):